 For information purposes, the sign accuracy one of our association models gets is 77% on the training set and 67% on the test set.
 The worst overfitting would give ~100% train and ~50% test.
 The best model would give 100%/100%.
 Worst underfitting: 50%/50%

 It’s important to remember that all our algorithms are constantly training on new and old data.
 When the association model is training, it’s also training on old embeddings.
-The reason is that we can’t permanently regenerate all embeddings at the same time for the whole dataset while simultaneously and continuously training the audio models and the image model.
+The reason is that we can’t permanently regenerate all embeddings at the same time for the whole dataset while simultaneously and continuously training the models dedicated to audio processing and the model dedicated to image processing.
 Representations these models produce need to be partially stabilized in order to efficiently train the association model and also in order to evaluate it properly.
 We do permanently regenerate older embeddings with updated models but it’s done progressively while generating new embeddings for new images and new sounds, and while training all models.

 Also, as we saw on the distance matrix for audio embeddings, the evaluation couldn’t be perfect anyway because the representations of the sounds we expect the model to produce on test images don’t correspond to audio representations it saw while training.